Templates to make your own newspaper in Canva

 And that’s it — you've made your dummy newspaper!
 Next, we’ll show you how to get your PDF ready to print (keep your dummy handy as you do this.)

-Get your PDF ready to print
+Set up your PDF for print

 Now that you’ve figured out the layout for your newspaper, you need to get your file ready to print.
 The easiest way to set up your file is to use our free InDesign templates.